Board of Directors

 Co-Founder, Quantum Leaps, Inc., and President, Innovation and Strategic Initiatives

-Virginia Littlejohn is Co-Founder of Quantum Leaps, and President for Innovation and Strategic Initiatives.
+Virginia Littlejohn is President and Co-Founder of Quantum Leaps.
 As Senior Advisor on Women’s Entrepreneurship to the OECD’s Small and Medium Enterprise and Entrepreneurship program from 1996 to 2006, she co-organized 3 global and 2 regional women entrepreneurial best practice conferences in Paris and Istanbul.

 Quantum Leaps was created in 2002 to share best practices, and to spur development of a global women entrepreneurial ecosystem.
 Ms. Littlejohn provided initial incubation for the Global Banking Alliance for Women; incubated WEConnect International; and created Roadmaps to 2020 and Beyond for the US and major Indian cities.
 She is currently incubating FutureForward, designed to close the innovation gap between male and female entrepreneurs.